Nick Brand Photography

 Frequently asked

 Run a single coordinated on-site headshot day so every lawyer is photographed consistently, schedule considered partner portraits alongside it, and agree a repeatable setup so new starters can be matched later.
+Consistency across the people page is what protects the firm's credibility.

 Ready to book your session?